AC Replacement Plano

 How often should I replace my AC filter?

-Regular AC filter replacement is crucial for maintaining a healthy home environment and ensuring the efficient operation of your air conditioning system.
-Generally, it's recommended to replace your AC filter every 1-3 months.
+Changing your AC filter is essential for maintaining a healthy home environment and ensuring the efficient operation of your air conditioning system.
+Generally, it's recommended to replace your AC filter at least quarterly.
 However, several factors can influence how often you should change your filter, including:

 • Pets